Command Operators

 - Usage

-is appended to the end of the fileoutput_file
+commandis appended to the end of the fileoutput_file. - Example

 echo "new line" >> output_file2 echo "new line2" >> output_file2